Lab 2: Map Projections and Coordinate Systems in ArcGIS v.10

 these tools may not be available with an ArcView or ArcEditor

 definition of "Features" and "Rasters" (more on these data types later in class).

 We are going to project the entire contents of the Austin

 feature dataset from Geographic coordinates to State Plane

-- Expand the "Feature" toolbox by clicking on the + sign
+- Expand the Projection and Transformation toolbox by clicking on the + sign

 next to it, then double click on "Project" tool.

 - Click on the browse folder button in the "Input

 Dataset or Feature Class" form field, and navigate to the

 Austin feature dataset (notice that we are projecting all